2005 Advance Discount Auto Parts 200: Race

 Three laps after the green flag came out, Marc Mitchell's car caught on fire and came to rest in turn 1, causing the fifth caution of the event.
 It was under this caution that ARCA officials decided to shorten the race to 65 laps, due to the impending Budweiser Shootout.
 During the final green-flag stint, Gerhart continued leading as Joey Miller, Todd Kluever, Frank Kimmel, and others battled hard for 2nd.

 The remains of Kluever's destroyed car on display at RFK Racing's museum.

 With two laps to go, Miller was running in 4th when his car broke loose exiting turn 2.
 Miller's car spun down the track and made slight contact with the right-rear quarter panel of Kluever's car, causing him to slide upside-down and into the path of Larry Foyt, who crashed into him.
 Kluever, who was still upside-down, was hit by another car and barrel-rolled in the grass as a massive pileup was unfolding on the backstretch.
 Billy Venturini, one of the many drivers involved in the pileup, was T-boned by Dan Shaver.
 Shaver was simultaneously slammed from behind, which sent Shaver's car upside-down.
-The caution had came out for the 6th and final time, with Bobby Gerhart being declared the winner.
+The caution came out for the 6th and final time, with Bobby Gerhart being declared the winner.

 Following the race, Venturini and Shaver were both transported to the Halifax Medical Center.
 Shaver was treated and released, while Venturini was admitted for further evaluation.
 He was later diagnosed with injuries to his second vertebrae, the disc below the second vertebrae and ligament damage.
 On February 15, Venturini was transported to Carolinas Medical Center in Charlotte, North Carolina, for further observation.
 Venturini was fitted with a head and neck Halo, and was released from the hospital on February 19.
 He made his return to ARCA at Kentucky Speedway on July 8, 2005.